 - Para-cervical nerve block

-This method can be used at the end of first stage of labor.
-It minimizes the urge to bear-down before onset of second stage.
-Para-cervical block reduces pain of only uterine contractions and has no role in relieving perineal pain.
+This method can be used at the end of the first stage of labor.
+It minimizes the urge to bear down before the onset of the second stage.
+A para-cervical block reduces the pain of only uterine contractions and has no role in relieving perineal pain.

-1 % lignocaine with adrenaline is the agent used in this method.
+1% lignocaine with adrenaline is the agent used in this method.
 Bupivacaine is avoided due to its cardiotoxic properties.
-15 cm or longer needle is used to administer the agent in lateral fornix of cervix at 3 o’clock and 9 o’clock position.
-Similar procedure is repeated on the other site.
+A 15 cm or longer needle is used to administer the agent in the lateral fornix of the cervix at the 3 o’clock and 9 o’clock position.
+A similar procedure is repeated on the other site.
 This method should be avoided in cases of established placental insufficiency.
 Fetal bradycardia is a common incidence.

 - Pudendal nerve block

-In this technique, there is no effect on pain from uterine contractions but perineal pain is relieved.
-Co-administration is done at vulva and perineum.
+In this technique, there is no effect on the pain from uterine contractions, but perineal pain is relieved.
+Co-administration is done at the vulva and perineum.
 It can be administered through trans-vaginal and trans-perineal routes at the level of the ischial spines.
 There can be complications such as injection into vessels, hematoma or local infection.

 - Spinal anaesthesia